Cost Management Strategies

 - High Insurer/ TPA Fees

-- Cost Driver: It's too soon to know how insurance premiums will be impacted by the new annual fee that health insurers are required to pay (which may increase premiums) or the Minimum Loss Ratio (MLR) requirements (which are designed to reduce expenses paid by insurers and, in turn, may help to reduce premiums).
+- Cost Driver: It is too soon to know how insurance premiums will be impacted by the new annual fee that health insurers are required to pay (which may increase premiums) or the Medical Loss Ratio (MLR) requirements (which are designed to reduce expenses paid by insurers and, in turn, may help to reduce premiums).
 MLR could actually create an adverse impact on third party administration fees charged by insurers to manage an employer's self-funded medical plan – when insurers are required to reduce the costs that may be charged for insured plans, they may look to their self-funded business to make up the difference.
 One final Health Care Reform provision worth mentioning because it could influence an employer's decision to sponsor a fully-insured versus a self-funded plan is the requirement for insured plans to cover minimum essential benefits beginning 2014, which do not apply to self-funded plans.
 Due to those additional mandates on the benefits that a plan will have to cover, an employer may retain more control over plan design long-term with a self-funded plan.

 - Possible Solution: An employer may want to periodically assess whether the structure of its plan as insured or self-funded (perhaps with stop loss) is still satisfying the employer's needs.
 This may be particularly valuable in the wake of Health Care Reform provisions that are likely to impact costs of both fully-insured and self-funded plans.
 In fact, given the uncertainty around how the market may respond to these changes, an employer may want to plan on revisiting this assessment periodically over the next several years.